Coconut Rough: History

 The band was formed in 1982 by lead singer Andrew Snoid, formerly with New Zealand bands the Whizz Kids, Pop Mechanix and Australian-based New Zealand group the Swingers, and guitarist Mark Bell.
 Bell later joined Snoid in a reformed Pop Mechanix.
 Other member were bassist Dennis "Choc" Te Whare, keyboardist Stuart Pearce and drummer Paul Hewitt, and later bassist Bones Hillman.
 They decided on the name "Coconut Rough" based on a type of sweet treat popular in Australia and New Zealand.

 The band's biggest hit was also their first single.
-"Sierra Leone" reached number five in the 1983 New Zealand pop charts.
+"Sierra Leone" reached number five in the 1983 New Zealand charts.
 The song was aided by one of the first New Zealand music videos with special effects.
-In 2001, Sierra Leone was voted the 94th best New Zealand song of all time by members of APRA.
+In 2001, Sierra Leone was voted the 94th-best New Zealand song of all time by members of APRA.

-They were an opening act for the Police at their Western Springs concert in 1984, but had folded before the end of that year.
+They were an opening act for The Police at their Western Springs concert in 1984, but had folded before the end of that year.